Bunli

 Color Output: Test utilities preserve colors as tags (e.g., [green]text[/green]) making it easy to assert colored output without ANSI codes.
 This works automatically - no configuration needed.

-Shell Mock Defaults: The test utilities provide sensible defaults for common shell commands:
+Shell Mock Defaults: The test utilities provide sensible defaults for common shell commands: - git branch --show-current โ†’ main\n - git status โ†’ nothing to commit, working tree clean\n Override these by providing your own mock values.

 1. Test both success and failure cases:

-test('handles missing file', async () => {
+test("handles missing file", async () => {

 const result = await testCommand(readCommand, {

-args: ['nonexistent.txt']
+args: ["nonexistent.txt"],

 2. Use descriptive test names:

-test('deploy command deploys to production with --force flag', async () => {
+test("deploy command deploys to production with --force flag", async () => {

 // ...